Hossein13M/RS/README.md

 -   Start _Boolean_ variables names with 'is' or 'has/have' except 'loading' which is pretty obvious that it keeps a boolean variable.
 -   Start methods that listen to changes or functions that should be invoked on a certain point with 'on' (example: onSubmit() for a function when the user clicks on a button or onCalculationFinish() for a function that should be invoked after some calculation ends)

+## Git-Flow

+### We have three main branches:

+**Master** : This branch is the main branch and we will only push clean code that has been passed the tests.

+**Release**: With the help of Git-Tag, we will release our software on this branch, this branch is the one that we represent to support guys to test.

+**Dev** : The branch that we are working on, adding features and debugging the issues.

+_Other Important features:_

+**HotFix**: For bugs that appears in production, we will create a hotfix group branch from _master_ branch and then merge it into _master_

+**BugFix**: Failed tests and trello cards reported by support team should be fixed in this group branch and then this will be merged into _master_

+**feat**: Features will be added to _dev_ branch and they are group branch as well.

+## State Management for Services:

+We have an enum responsible for demonstrating current state of application.
+The enum is like bellow:

+export enum stateType {
+'LOADING',
+'FAILED',
+'SUCCESS',
+...
+}

+The strings in the enum could be diffrent than above.

 ## How to add/remove module

 **For Older Modules**